juhele/opengeodata/ERS_-_European_Radiometric_and_Spectrometry_format/Utils/readme.md

-# ERS processing utilities scripts
+# ERS processing utilities

-Here I provide small applications for working with ERS data.
+Here I provide small EXE applications for working with ERS data.
 I am not a programmer, but I can do fine tuning / debugging of the scripts if AI writes them for me first.
 If it helps you, feel free to use the apps published here.
 I cannot provide technical support for these scripts or modify them at your request.
 If you make any useful modifications to the script, or write a new script, please consider sharing it with other CzechRad users here.
 Thank you

 ## Supported Platforms